 - Choose 1 campaign to run per month for the next 6 months.
 Or if you are planning to launch a new offering then reserve 2-3 months around the launch date and dedicate the marketing to promote the launch.

-For example, if you want to launch a new program June 1st then you would organize your marketing efforts in April, May and June to be focused around the launch of this new program.
+For example, if you want to launch a new program on June 1st then you would organize your marketing efforts in April, May, and June to be focused around the launch of this new program.

 This list doesn’t need to be static and can change as you come up with new and creative ways to market each campaign.
-Taking time to identify what specific pieces of content needs to be created for each campaign is important so you can plan ahead and stick to your budget.
+Taking time to identify which specific pieces of content need to be created for each campaign is important so you can plan ahead and stick to your budget.

 - Now plot your campaigns on your calendar.
 If you are using a paper calendar make sure to write in pencil.
 Start with your launch because one launch requires you to allocate several months of marketing towards it.

-- Now you have a clear picture of what work needs to be created and completed prior to the program launch.
-You can also clearly see any remaining open dates and times that you can plug in additional marketing campaigns.
+- Now you have a clear picture of the work that needs to be created and completed prior to the program launch.
+You can also clearly see any remaining open dates and times where you can plug in additional marketing campaigns.